erasmus-chatlearn/pmtutor-watsonx-assistant-configurations/setup/setup-guide.md

 It will take you through the previous steps in [configure custom extension](#configure-custom-extension-for-an-assistant-environment).

 After successfully completing the above steps, it might take a little time to train the intents.
-You can then start interact with PMTutor watsonx assistant.
+You can then start interact with PMTutor watsonx assistant and explore the dialog skill.

+By creating a version after completing the setup steps, you are free to explore and make changes and then discard the changes.
+You can manage versions following [the version control instructions](../development/development.md#familiarize-with-watsonx-assistant-version-control).